slashrebootofficial/simulated-metacognition-in-open-source-llms/README.md

 # Simulated Metacognition in Open-Source LLMs: Prompt Engineering Artifacts

-This repository archives artifacts (prompts, configs, logs, and scripts) from a series of preprints on prompt-induced simulated metacognition and embodiment in quantized open-source LLMs.
+This repository archives artifacts (prompts, configs, logs, and scripts) from a series of preprints (details at https://slashreboot.com) on prompt-induced simulated metacognition and embodiment in quantized open-source LLMs.
 Emphasizing consumer-grade hardware and open-source reproducibility without model hosting.

-Authored by Matthew Steiniger (Independent Researcher, Home Laboratory)
+Authored by Matthew Steiniger (Independent Researcher)
 - Special thanks to Grok-4 (xAI) for synthesis & refinement.
 - All papers are openly available on Zenodo with DOIs for citation.